-- Giselle Sterling, the Commissioner of the Mayor's Office of Veterans' Services for the city of Boston, was the receipient of this year's annual Joiner Institute Theodore Parker award for outstanding service to the Boston veterans community.
+- Giselle Sterling, the Commissioner of the Mayor's Office of Veterans' Services for the city of Boston, was the receipient of the 2017 annual Joiner Institute Theodore Parker award for outstanding service to the Boston veterans community.

-- Check out photos and videos from the 30th annual Writers Workshop Poetry and Music Celebration at the Boston Public Library.
+- Check out photos and videos from the 30th annual Writers Workshop Poetry and Music Celebration at the Boston Public Library on June 29, 2017.

 Join the Joiner Institute for our 31st annual summer Writers' Workshop, June 25-29, 2018.
 Details, faculty, tuition, and workshop descriptions coming soon.